grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

     they will generate the same service graph metric series.
   * If the series from two Agents are the same, this will lead to issues when writing them to the backend database.
-  * Users could differentiate the series by adding an attribute such as `"agent.id"`.
+  * Users could differentiate the series by adding an attribute such as `"collector.id"`.
       * Unfortunately, there is currently no method in the Agent to aggregate those series from different Agents and merge them into one series.
     * A PromQL query could be used to aggregate the metrics from different Agents.
-    * If the metrics are stored in Grafana Mimir, cardinality issues due to `"agent.id"` labels can be solved using [Adaptive Metrics][adaptive-metrics].
+    * If the metrics are stored in Grafana Mimir, cardinality issues due to `"collector.id"` labels can be solved using [Adaptive Metrics][adaptive-metrics].

 A simpler, more scalable alternative to generating service graph metrics in the Agent is to generate them entirely in the backend database.
 For example, service graphs can be [generated][tempo-servicegraphs] in Grafana Cloud by the Tempo traces database.